 To combine the variables into a grid:

-- Select the variable sets feminine, health-conscious, innocent, older, open to new experiences, rebellious, sleepy, and traditional in the Data Sources.
+- Select the variable sets feminine, health-conscious, innocent, older, open to new experiences, rebellious, sleepy, and traditional in the Data Sources tree.

-You now have a grid variable called Brand Attitudes.
+You now have a grid variable named Brand Attitudes.